 Application fee waivers are available to qualifying US citizens and permanent residents.
 Fee waivers are not available to international applicants.

 *GRE AND TOEFL/IELTS

 Graduate Record Exam (GRE)

 The GRE General Test is required of all applicants for PhD admission.
 We cannot waive this requirement; even when the applicant has completed an advanced degree at another college or university in the United States.

 We cannot accept GMAT, LSAT, or MCAT scores in place of the GREs.
 We do not require that applicants file scores from any of the various GRE (subject) tests available.
 GRE scores can be no older than five years.

 Test of English as a Foreign Language (TOEFL) and International English Language Testing System (IELTS)

-We can accept current IELTS (International English Language Testing System) scores as an alternative to the TOEFL-ibT, in which case a minimum 7/9 (overall) is required for admission, and 8/9 (Speaking component) for financial support consideration.
+We can accept current IELTS (International English Language Testing System) scores as an alternative to the TOEFL-ibT, in which case a minimum 7/9 (overall, no individual module score under 6) is required for admission, and a minimum 8/9 (Speaking component) for financial support consideration.